Willie Ong: 2022 vice presidential campaign

 Ong (left) and Manila mayor Isko Moreno filing their certificates of candidacy for vice president and president respectively.

-On September 21, 2021, it was announced that he will run for vice president in 2022 as the running mate of Manila mayor Isko Moreno.
+On September 21, 2021, it was announced that he will run for Vice President in 2022 as the running mate of Manila mayor Isko Moreno.
 Ong left Lakas–CMD a day later after his announcement to run for vice president.
 He joined Moreno's political party, Aksyon Demokratiko, on September 25.
 On May 9, 2022, Ong lost in his bid to Sara Duterte, placing fourth out of nine candidates.
 Ong conceded to Duterte on May 11.

 2025 Senate bid

 Despite undergoing treatment for cancer in Singapore, Ong filed his certificate of candidacy for senator on October 3, 2024 for the 2025 Philippine elections through his wife, Anna Liza Ramoso.
 He said that he will not run a regular electoral campaign, stating that his senatorial campaign will be run with no funds and no connection with other political personalities in order for him to run "the cleanest way."
-On February 13, 2025, he announced his withdrawal of his candidacy to focus on his recovery.
-He later endorsed the candidacies of Bam Aquino and Imee Marcos for senator.
+On February 13, 2025, Ong announced his withdrawal from the Senate race to focus on his recovery.
+He later endorsed the candidacies of Bam Aquino and Imee Marcos for senator, both of whom later won the race.